Board of Directors

-To download the current full governance structure, click here
+To download the current full governance structure, including Director pecuniary interests, click here

 Company Director at Best Training (Lincs) Ltd; The Little Safety Training Company; Chair of Governors at Lisle Marsden CofE Primary Academy; Director at Franklin 6th Form College; Director at St James School, Grimsby; Governor at Ulceby CofE Primary School and Weston St Mary CofE Primary.

 Jerry is a local businessman and professional management consultant, working particularly with national and international organisations in the food industry.
 He is Managing Director of 3 long-established companies providing educational and career development services across the Humber counties and Lincolnshire.

 Jerry has been a school governor for 20 years, across all age groups from primary to 6th form college, spanning standalone academies, academy trusts, Local Authority schools, and a private fee-paying school.
 He is currently Chair of Governors at Lisle Marsden Church of England Primary Academy; Director of Corporation at Franklin 6th Form College; and Director of Council at St James School, Grimsby.
 Jerry was appointed a National Leader of Governance in 2016 and brings a wealth of knowledge and experience to the LAAT Board.

 Reverend Canon Andrew Dodd

 (Term of office 17 October 2017 - 16 October 2021)